 Below is a summary of approaches for measuring students' social capital among the programs interviewed.
-These approaches are categorized within the four dimensions offered in this report as a starting point for meaningfully measuring social capital: the quantity of relationships in students' networks, the quality of relationships in students' networks, and students' ability to mobilize networks.
+These approaches are categorized within the four dimensions offered in this report as a starting point for meaningfully measuring social capital: the quantity of relationships in students' networks, the quality of relationships in students' networks, the structure of students' networks, and students' ability to mobilize networks.
+A fifth category includes examples of measurement approaches that assess a combination of social capital dimensions.